 1. DJI Mini 2 SE: The Best Overall Starter Drone

-- Key Features: 2.7K camera on a 3-axis gimbal, 31-minute flight time, robust GPS and RTH functions, and DJI’s famously intuitive controller and app.
+- Key Features: 2.7K camera on a 3-axis gimbal, 31-minute flight time, robust GPS and RTH functions, and DJI’s intuitive controller and app.

 2. Ryze Tello: Best for a Tight Budget and Indoor Fun